baumanab/udacity_ABTesting/README.md

 ## Summary
-State whether you used the Bonferroni correction, and explain why or why not.
-If there are any discrepancies between the effect size hypothesis tests and the sign tests, describe the discrepancy and why you think it arose.
+An experiment was conducted in which potential Udacity students were diverted by cookie into two groups, experiment and control.
+The experiment group was asked to input the amount of time they were willing to devote to study after clicking a "start free trial button", whereas the control group was not.
+Two invariant metrics (Number of Cookies, Number of clicks on "start free trial") were chosen for purposes of validation and sanity checking while Gross Conversion (enrollment/cookie) and Net Conversion (payments/cookie) served as evaluation metrics.
+The null hypothesis is that there would be no difference in the evaluation metrics between the groups, futhermore, a practical signifcance threshold was set for each metric.

-Since I ultimately chose only two invariant and two evalution metrics, I chose not to use the Bonferroni correction for simplicity's sake.
+Despite this experiment using multiple metrics, since only two invariant and two evalution metrics were employed, I chose to forgo the Bonferroni correction for simplicity's sake.
+Subsequent analysis revealed the expected equal distribution of cookies into the control and experimental groups, for the invariant metrics, at the 95% CI.
+Gross conversion was found to be statistically signficant at the 95% CI, and the null hypothesis was rejected in favor of the alternative hypothesis.
+Gross conversion also met the practical signficance threshold.
+Net Conversion was found to be neither statistically or practically signficant at the 95% CI.